 General Electric, commonly known as GE, is another of the world’s largest commercial engine manufacturers.
-Its headquarters is in Cincinnati, Ohio, United States, and the company was founded in 1892.
+Its headquarters is in Cincinnati, Ohio, US, and the company was founded in 1892.

 GE supplies engines to the world’s leading aircraft manufacturers, including Airbus, Boeing, De Havilland Canada, Embraer, and COMAC.
 Some of the aircraft types powered by GE engines include the Boeing 737, 777, 747, 787, A320, A330, and A340, plus all the aircraft powered by engines from joint ventures of the company.
 For example, the previously mentioned joint venture between GE and P&W, the Engine Alliance, manufactures the GP7200 engines.

 Another successful partnership, CFM International, was forged between GE and French engine manufacturer Safran.

 Some of the popular GE engine models include the GENX, GE90, GE9X, HF-120, PASSPORT, and CFM56.
 When considered independently, GE services about 16% of the market.
 However, when considered jointly with CFM, the company’s market share is about 55%, which is the world’s largest.